Britain's FTSE kicks off 2012 on high note

 The data added to earlier optimism triggered by better Chinese manufacturing and service data and German unemployment which fell more than forecast.

-Miners, which fell around 30 percent in 2011, contributed more than a third of the FTSE 100's gains, led higher by a 9.5-percent jump in Kazakhmys, as the strong manufacturing data from the United States and China buoyed the outlook for demand in the sector.
+Miners .FTNMX1770, which fell around 30 percent in 2011, contributed more than a third of the FTSE 100's gains, led higher by a 9.5-percent jump in Kazakhmys (KAZ.L), as the strong manufacturing data from the United States and China buoyed the outlook for demand in the sector.

 Jefferies International said that equities are cheap compared to bonds, but the asset class could be trapped in a range until the velocity of money increases in the global economy.